Give Thanks to Your Employees On National Employee Appreciation Day

 Why does it matter?

 How do you feel when somebody compliments you or thanks you for helping out with a task?
 You probably feel pretty good and are likely to repeat those actions in the future.
 The same logic applies to your employees.
 Even though your employees are working for you and not doing things for free, they want to be treated like a human being and know that the work they do for you and your business is valued.
-An employee that feels valued is an engaged employee.
+Treating your employees this way will likely increase employee engagement which is key for the success of your business.

 How should you celebrate?